stephbuon/democracy-lab/README.md

 ## Running Code

 Several R scripts source other R scripts.
 The directories referenced by these scripts correspond with the file hierarchy of the present GitHub repository.
-Therefore, code should be run in the cloned **digital-history** repository.
+Therefore, by default code should be run in the (cloned) **digital-history** root folder.

 Code example in R:

 ```
 setwd("democracy-lab") # set working directory to democracy-lab.
-Add path if needed.
+Add add path if needed.
 ```
 Code example in Python: